Find Affordable College Courses

 Doylestown, PA

-Delaware Valley University did quite well in this year’s ranking of the most popular places for clinical, counseling and applied psychology students to get a bachelor’s degree.
-It came in at #6 on the list.
-Located in the suburb of Doylestown, DelVal is a private not-for-profit school with a small student population.
+Delaware Valley University landed the #6 spot in the 2023 rankings for the most popular bachelor’s degree clinical, counseling and applied psychology programs.
+Located in the large suburb of Doylestown, DelVal is a private not-for-profit college with a small student population.

 About 86% of the students majoring in clinical psychology at the school are women while 14% are male.

-Read full report on Clinical, Counseling & Applied Psychology at Clarks Summit University
+Read full report on Clinical, Counseling & Applied Psychology at Delaware Valley University

 #6